Alex Galchenyuk: Personal life

 Galchenyuk was born in Milwaukee, Wisconsin, to former Soviet and Belarusian hockey player Alexander Galchenyuk and a Belarusian mother.
 He has an older sister, Anna.
 Galchenyuk's father was a member of the International Hockey League (IHL)'s Milwaukee Admirals at the time of his birth.
 The family moved to Europe when Galchenyuk was four, following his father's hockey career in Germany, Italy and Russia.
 They eventually settled in Russia, where the younger Galchenyuk began his hockey career before moving back to North America when he was 15, first to Chicago, Illinois, and then to Sarnia, Ontario, where Alex Galchenyuk, Sr. coaches.

-Galchenyuk serves as the Chairman of Galchenyuk Business Enterprises, GBE, as well as the Galchenyuk Agency.

-Galchenyuk is an active philanthropist, receiving a Medal of Honor of the National Assembly by the Quebec Government for his efforts in 2015.
+On March 5, 2025, Amur Khabarovsk, the team he played for, announced that Galchenyuk had become a Russian citizen and now had a Russian passport.

 Galchenyuk is fluent in Russian, Italian and English.

+Legal issues

-In 2016 Galchenyuk's then girlfriend, Chanel Leszczynski, was arrested for assault following a domestic dispute at his apartment.
+In 2016, Galchenyuk's then-girlfriend, Chanel Leszczynski, was arrested for assault following a domestic dispute at his apartment.
 Galchenyuk and teammate Devante Smith-Pelly were questioned by Montreal police.
-Galchenyuk declined to press charges.
+Galchenyuk declined to file a domestic violence complaint and the Crown ultimately did not prosecute the case.

+In 2017, former Canadiens coach Mario Tremblay claimed he heard that Galchenyuk had been to rehab twice, an allegation neither confirmed nor denied by Galchenyuk or the team.

+On July 9, 2023, Galchenyuk was arrested on multiple charges that included "private property hit and run, disorderly conduct, failure to obey, resisting arrest and threatening or intimidating."
+As a result of the arrest, his contract with the Arizona Coyotes was terminated.
+Galchenyuk made violent threats and racial slurs at police officers during his arrest.
+On July 18, 2023, Galchenyuk released a statement apologizing for the incident, admitting that he was intoxicated with alcohol.
+Body cam footage of the July incident was released on November 9, 2023.